Big Hokkaido Table Lamp

 Manufacturer: Le Dauphin, Saint Marcellin, France.

-Other models: Exists also in a smaller version, you can find it here on Vintageinfo.
+Other models: This big Hokkaido table lamp exists also in a smaller version, you can find it here on Vintageinfo.

 Hokkaido: The second largest island of Japan, famous for it’s beautiful nature, hence the decoration on this table lamp.